 How can logistics and supply chain benefit from data science?
 That’s the question that we want to focus on in this article.
-In the modern retail world, data science is literally everywhere.
+In the modern retail world, data analytics consulting services are literally everywhere.
 Smart solutions help companies track their parcels, manage supply chains, pave the way for autonomous trucks and autonomous delivery solutions, and even develop intelligent self-service stores.
 If you operate in the logistics sector, sit back because you’re about to change your thinking about the industry you work in!

 The logistics industry is one of these branches of business that usually remain unnoticeable to ordinary Joes.
 However, there’s quite a lot going on in this vital sector of business.